-Dress Code Expectations
+Dress Code Expectations and Prohibitions

 Shirts and shoes must be worn.
-No house shoes, shoes with wheels, or slippers are allowed.
 Clothing should be properly fitted (not overly restrictive or loose).
 Coverage of the body is expected.
-Therefore, the following garments are not permitted: see- through garments; tops that are backless, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps(straps must be at least 2 inches wide over the shoulder); clothing that does not cover undergarments when a student is sitting or standing; undergarments worn as outer wear; clothing that does not reach to mid-thigh; holes in pants that are above mid-thigh unless patched.
+Therefore, the following garments are not permitted:

+- 1. House shoes, shoes with wheels, or slippers; - 2.
+See-through garments; - 3.
+Tops that are backless, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps(straps must be at least 2 inches wide over the shoulder); - 4.
+Clothing that does not cover undergarments when a student is sitting or standing; - 5.
+Undergarments worn as outer wear; - 6.
+Clothing that does not reach to mid-thigh; - 7.
+Holes in pants that are above mid-thigh unless patched; - 8.
+Clothing with profane, obscene, or otherwise inappropriate language; - 9.
+Clothing with words, symbols or images that promote illegal, sexual, or violent behavior: - 10.
+Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 11.
+Language or symbols that promote gangs. - 12.
+Hats and hoods (hooded sweatshirts worn up);